Benjamin Wollmuth is an avid reader and writer who loves to explore movies and what makes them appealing or unappealing.

 I think those possible metaphors in Stoker's novel made vampires look like extremely sexual beings.
 After all, why did Dracula target women?
 Why did he keep three vampire women in his home?
 Why did he have Mina drink blood from his breast rather than anywhere else?
 We may not have all the answers, but we can see where the sexual nature of these creatures comes into play.

 Coppola's film adaptation embraced any semblance of sex in Stoker's novel and amped it up to 100.

-- Oldman's Dracula is turned into a young, attractive man after feasting on blood.
+- Oldman's Dracula character is turned into a young, attractive man after feasting on blood.

 - Reeve's Harker is preyed on by the three female vampires of Castle Dracula (and boy does he enjoy it) in a way much more sexual than it was in the book.

 - Lucy is practically raped by Dracula (why is not a good thing, but it does emphasize the sexual nature of the film).

 The whole idea behind this version is that Mina resembles Dracula's lover who killed herself after hearing false claims that Dracula was dead.
 This is what caused Drac to leave God and become a vampire in the first place.
 Now, Dracula sees the resemblance and uses his abilities to create a forced love between him and Mina.
 Basically, he uses his vampire powers to make Mina fall in love with him.